HCGB-IGTP/XICRA/XICRA_pip/docs/source/user_guide/modules/miRNA.rst

 The different options and parameters for this module should appear in the command line prompt:

-.. function:: Module XICRA miRNA optional arguments
+.. function:: Module XICRA miRNA help

    :param -h --help: Show this help message and exit.